 It should be clear that one can consider more general time-dependent interactions and the same considerations will apply.
 The generalisation can be achieved by letting

 where $\mu(t)$ is an arbitrary coupling envelope that vanishes smoothly after some time $t_f$.
-Let us also suppose, as in Ref.~\cite{stokes_ultrastrong_2019}, that $\mu(t)$ vanishes before some time $t_i$ so the system can be prepared in a bare state.
-Suppose the system is prepared at $t=0<t_i$ in the ground state represented by the vector $\ket{g}=\ket{\epsilon^0}$ such that $h\ket{g}=\epsilon^0\ket{g}$, then the total number of photons at time $t>t_f$ is
+Let us suppose, as in Ref.~\cite{stokes_ultrastrong_2021}, that $\mu(t)$ vanishes before some time $t_i$ so the system can be prepared at $t=0<t_i$ in the ground state represented by eigenvector $\ket{g}$ of $h$.
+The total number of photons at time $t>t_f$ is